 Where: Wilhelm-Kabus-Straße 40, Schöneberg

 Without further ado, the high bunker on the RAW site in Friedrichshain was converted into a climbing tower.
 You can climb up to a height of 18 metres on a rope - and as a reward not only enjoy a great view, but even sign the summit book at the top.
-Inside there is plenty of space for bouldering and training.
+There is plenty of space indoors and outdoors for bouldering, climbing and training.
+A small roof terrace invites you to linger.
+The course programme also includes top-rope courses, Flinta*nights with Flinta* courses and offers in English.
 On the RAW site itself, originally the Reichsbahn repair works, you will find numerous clubs, bars and cultural venues today.

 Where: Revaler Straße 99, Friedrichshain